pradeepsinngh/Data-Science-101/03-Data-Manipulation-using-Pandas/README.md

 * Sorting,
 * filtering,
 * grouping,
-* pivot tables and much more.
+* pivot tables and much more..

 2. Data visualization in pandas and seaborn
 * Bar charts,